mdpetters/cee200/index.md

 2. to perform matrix-based regression and inversion problems on data
 3. to perform spectral analysis on data sets
 4. to solve ordinary differential equations using ODE solvers
+5. to perform discrete event system simulations of linear systems and interface those with control systems
-5. to solve partial differential equations using finite element methods }
+6. to solve partial differential equations using finite element methods }

 #### Assessment